 To change your logo go to the 'Page Master' under the 'Design' menu

-This is a slightly sad place because once it was a hive of activity with steamers from the Clyde to Inverness calling at the now very ruined pier to take on passengers, animals and - not surprisingly - loads of slate.
+This is a slightly sad place because once it was a hive of activity with steamers from the Clyde to Inverness calling at the now very ruined pier to take on passengers, animals and – not surprisingly – loads of slate.
 Puffers came too, carrying coal for the island.
 The ticket office still remains, now I guess a fisherman's store.
-But it is a good spot to search out a Luing cow or two, the breed which as the name implies was started here - in the 1950s, a cross between Highland and Shorthorn cattle.
+But, it is a good spot to search out a Luing cow or two, the breed which as the name implies was started here by the Cadzow family in the 1950s, a cross between Highlander and Beef Shorthorn cattle.
+And if you fancy renting a luxurious-sleeps-7-lodge there is just the job on the hill above the bay.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add - by clicking HERE